JarrenTay/RS-Checksum-Calc-Perf/README.md

 ## Run:
 In a command prompt, navigate to the directory containing RSChecksumCalculator.exe and call

-`.\RSChecksumCalculator.exe <first TID to calculate> <last TID to calculate> <number of frames to calculate> <number of threads to use, default = 10, max = num cores in your processor>`
+`.\RSChecksumCalculator.exe <first TID to calculate> <last TID to calculate> <number of frames to calculate> <number of threads to use, default = 1, max = num cores in your processor>`

-Example that calculates 4000 frames for TID 3575 and 3576 using 4 threads:
+Example that calculates frames 0 to 3999 for TID 3575 and 3576 using 4 threads:

 `.\RSChecksumCalculator.exe 3575 3576 4000 4`

-Example that calculates 4000 frames for TID 1 to 10000 using maximum threads (automatically defaults to num cores you have):
+Example that calculates frames 0 to 3999 for TID 1 to 10000 using maximum threads (automatically defaults to num cores you have):

 `.\RSChecksumCalculator.exe 1 10000 4000 1000`